How to get lost car keys replaced

 Claim replacement keys on your car insurance

-As with any policy, check the wording, there may be terms and conditions about what you can claim for and when.
-For example, your policy may stipulate that keys covered under the insurance, must be attached to a fob provided by them.
+As with any insurance policy, check the wording.
+There may be terms and conditions about what you can claim for and when.
+For example, your policy may say that keys must be attached to a fob provided by them to be covered.

 Take out a stand-alone key cover policy

-This probably won’t help you much if your keys are lost right now, but it’s worth considering for the future.
-When you’re looking at features on stand-alone policies, it’s a good idea to think about the following:
+This probably won’t help you much if your keys are lost right now, but taking out a standalone key cover policy could be a consideration for the future.

 Getting the best from your car insurance